exeldro/obs-audio-monitor/README.md

-# Audio Monitor filter for OBS Studio
+# Audio Monitor dock and filter for OBS Studio

-Plugin for OBS Studio to add Audio Monitor filter.
+Plugin for OBS Studio to add Audio Monitor dock and filter.
 It allows you to put the audio of a OBS source to an audio device by adding the Audio Monitor filter on the Source in OBS Studio.

 ![Screenshot](media/screenshot.png)